1. Take steps to protect yourself

 - make sure information about your financial accounts and legal documents is up to date

-- protect key financial and by keeping it in a safe place, like a drawer with a lock or a safety deposit box
+- protect key financial and personal information by keeping it in a safe place, like a drawer with a lock or a safety deposit box

 - don't share your passwords, any Personal Identification Numbers (PINs), credit cards, or bank cards

-- do financial transactions yourself if you can and use online and phone services if you have a hard time going out
+- do financial transactions yourself if you can and use online and phone services if you have a hard time leaving your home

 - set up direct deposit for pension cheques and automatic payments from your bank account or credit card